craftcms/docs/docs/.artifacts/cms/4.x/console-commands.md

 : Whether the elements should be resaved via a queue job.

+--batch-size
+: The number of entries that should be resaved per queue job, if --queue is passed.

 --element-id
 : The ID(s) of the elements to resave.